 F-16 simulators used in ACAT/FRRP

-In October 2011, ZedaSoft, Inc. delivered a dual-dome reconfigurable F-16 simulator system to Lockheed Martin Advanced Development Programs (ADP) group in support of ACAT/FRRP.
+Using MetaVR visuals, ZedaSoft, Inc. built delivered a dual-dome reconfigurable F-16 simulator system to Lockheed Martin Advanced Development Programs (ADP) group in support of ACAT/FRRP.
 The ACAT Fighter Risk Reduction Project program, with a team that includes U.S Air Force Research Laboratory (AFRL) and NASA's Dryden Flight Research Center, develops collision avoidance technologies for fighter/attack aircraft that would reduce the risk of ground and mid-air collisions.
-This phase will test automatic collision avoidance technologies between USAF fighter aircraft.
+This phase tests automatic collision avoidance technologies between USAF fighter aircraft.

-As part of the system MetaVR has provided a 3D terrain database comprised of satellite terrain imagery for the entire continental United States at 1-meter resolution with higher resolution insets for Nellis Air Force Base (AFB), Edwards AFB, and Fort Worth Naval Air Station Joint Reserve Base (NASJRB) areas.
+As part of the system MetaVR provided a 3D terrain database comprised of satellite terrain imagery for the entire continental United States (CONUS) at 1-meter per-pixel resolution with higher resolution insets for Nellis Air Force Base (AFB), Edwards AFB, and Fort Worth Naval Air Station Joint Reserve Base (NASJRB) areas.